Real Health Talk radio show notes 09/26/12 Treating diabetes naturally through diet

 Organic bacon or sausage with an egg.

-Use walnuts and feta cheese, or grated cheese, or cubed cheese with ham.
+Walnuts and feta cheese, or grated cheese, or cubed cheese with ham and rice crackers.

 Stir fry a couple of cups or more of any type of veggie: peas, broccoli, cauliflower, red or green peppers, any type of mushrooms, zucchini, garlic, and add Italian spices or Curry spices.

-Add in a lamp chop, or a piece of flank steak, or a salmon filet.
+Add in a lamp chop, or a piece of flank steak, or a salmon filet grilled.

 How about shrimp, or red snapper, or scallops, or orange roughy?

-How about an almond chicken stir fry using soy sauce for an Oriental meal.
+Or an almond chicken stir fry using Braggs Enzymes for an Oriental meal.

 Copyright 2012 Craig Stellpflug© Permission is hereby granted to copy and distribute this article but only in its entirety